RagnarB83/ash-documentation/docs/setup.rst

 Setup
 ======================================

-To install/setup ASH you need to download the code from the `Github <https://github.com/RagnarB83/ash>`_ repository.
+To install/setup ASH you need to download the code from the `Github <https://github.com/RagnarB83/ash>`_ repository or alternatively install via pip (see later).

 ASH is 99% Python with 1 % Julia.
 A Python3 distribution (version >3.6 or higher) is required and you need to be able to install Python packages via package managers such as mamba/conda or pip.